-For 2023/24 capital expenditure is planned at £300,000 for projects wholly funded by the College reserves.
-A further £650K will be spent from the "Further Education Reclassification Capital Allocation" and £1,050K from the "FE Capital Transformation Fund", the balance of the fund then being spent in 2024/25 - 2025/26.
-Both allocations will fund building condition improvements across the College campuses including those identified as poor in the Further Education Condition Data Collection.
+For 2024/25 capital expenditure is planned at £312,000 for projects wholly funded by the College reserves.
+A further £483K will be spent from the "Further Education Reclassification Capital Allocation" and £1,653k from the "FE Capital Transformation Fund".
+Both allocations fund building condition improvements across the College campuses including those identified as poor in the Further Education Condition Data Collection.